simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-07-observable-state-in-angular.md

 }
 ```

-We have extended from `ObservableState` and passed a type called `MyComponentState`, to make the whole thing type safe
-In the constructor, we have initialized our state with the `initialize()` method that lives on `ObservableState`.
+We have extended from `ObservableState` and passed a type called `MyComponentState`, to make the whole thing type-safe in the constructor, we have initialized our state with the `initialize()` method that lives on `ObservableState`.
 Our state is now fully initialized.

 When we would want to create a shared State that can be provided anywhere in Angular we could develop it like this: